tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### The Skaer City

-The original settlement by the mariners, as later expanded by the Skaer after [[the Downfall]] wars, was a small city, surrounded by a embankment and a wooden wall, set on the north side of the [[Volta|Volta]].
-It mainly functioned as a port for timber and other goods leaving the [[Volta|Volta]] watershed.
+The original settlement by the mariners, as later expanded by the Skaer after [[the Downfall]] wars, was a small city, surrounded by a embankment and a wooden wall, set on the north side of the [[Volta]].
+It mainly functioned as a port for timber and other goods leaving the [[Volta]] watershed.

-[[Skepwalk]]: North side of the [[Volta|Volta]], easternmost (oceanside) district.
+[[Skepwalk]]: North side of the [[Volta]], easternmost (oceanside) district.
 Excellent harbor area, where a curve in the river creates a wide, deep anchorage.
 Name derives from old Eastros word for docks; this is the westernmost ward on the north side of the river, and among the oldest docks and shipyards in the city.
 Now a major shipbuilding center.

-[[Fiskurth]]: North side of the [[Volta|Volta]], northwest of [[Skepwalk]].
+[[Fiskurth]]: North side of the [[Volta]], northwest of [[Skepwalk]].
 Name derives from old Eastros for fish, one of the oldest districts in the city, although little is preserved of that time.
 Many taverns, and a hub of activity for sailors.
 Largest fish market, and other scattered market streets, but somewhat "low class".

 Aesganstrad: North and west along the river from [[Fiskurth]]; with [[Fiskurth]] and [[Skepwalk]] forms the ancient core of the pre-Drankorian city.
 Name derives from Aesgan, a semi-mythical Skaegish hero who is said to have protected/resettled Tollen during the chaos after [[the Downfall]].
 Best preserved of the ancient districts, now home to many of the craft guilds, especially the powerful [[dyer's guild]].